diecccoo/Cultural-heritage-bigdata-project/ML-model/README.md

 ## Notes & limitations

 - This pipeline assumes all image URLs are reachable and valid; if image download or embedding fails, the error is logged but **not retried**
-- Deduplication is performed **only on image embeddings** to reduce the risk of false positives from textual similarity SIAMO SICURI?
+- Deduplication is based **only** on image embeddings, as visual content provides a more stable and discriminative signal than text.
+This helps reduce false positives caused by generic or noisy textual metadata.
 - No points are deleted from Qdrant: all embeddings remain available for future clustering, recommendation, or analytics tasks

 ---